JetLennit/Othello/README.md

 ## Requirements:

-- C++11 (although with minor modifications to "src/CMakeLists.txt" this is likely not true)
+- C++11 (although with minor modifications to "src/CMakeLists.txt" other versions should work)
 - CMake
 - SDL2

-This may only build on Unix...
-I've only tested on Arch Linux
+This may only build on Linux...
+I've only tested on Arch Linux.

 ## Building:

         cd build
         cmake ../
         cmake --build ./
         OR
         cmake --build ./ --target run